N

 Size and Weight

 The Norfolk terrier is a small dog with a short-haired, wire coat.
-A male grows to be 10 inches tall while females grow to be 9 inches tall at the shoulder.
+A male grows to be 10 inches tall, while females grow to be 9 inches tall at the shoulder.
 Both male and female Norfolk terriers weigh up to 12 lbs.
-At 7 weeks old a Norfolk terrier puppy weighs 4lbs.
+At 7 weeks old, a Norfolk terrier puppy weighs 4 lbs.
 This dog is fully grown at one year old.

 Common Health Issues

 As with any canine, Norfolk terriers have some health issues that are common to their breed.
 For example, hip dysplasia is a common health issue for Norfolk terriers.
-Hip dysplasia is a genetic condition where the dog’s hip joint is not fitting in the way it should.
+Hip dysplasia is a genetic condition where the dog’s hip joint does not fit in the way it should.
 It can cause lameness and pain.
 A second common health issue is heart disease.
 This condition affects older Norfolk terriers and usually comes in the form of a weakened heart valve.
 Obesity can increase the odds that this dog develops heart disease.
 A liver disorder called a portosystemic shunt is another health issue for these dogs.
 Essentially, this condition deprives a dog’s liver of proper blood flow.
 When there’s not enough blood flowing through the liver, this organ can’t take toxins out of the bloodstream.

 Temperament

-Feisty is one of the best words to describe the personality of a Norfolk or Norwich terrier.
+Feisty is one of the best words to describe the personality of a Norfolk terrier.
 Despite their small size, these dogs are fearless.
 That’s part of the reason why they are successful at digging up the holes of rats and other rodents to scare them out of the area.
 They are quick to bark at strangers on their owner’s property.

 One of the most notable traits of a Norfolk terrier is its loyalty.
 Instead of sleeping in a dog bed or crate, this dog is much happier sleeping on the bed of its owner.
 In short, Norfolk terriers love to be with their owners, tagging along both inside and outside the house.
-Some owners think of their Norfolk terrier as a pint-sized guardian!
+Some owners think of their Norfolk terrier as a pint-sized guardian.

-Their behavior is high energy.
-These dogs like to run, dig, jump and play.
+Their behavior is high-energy.
+These dogs like to run, dig, jump, and play.
 They can be rough and tumble at playtime and are tougher than they look.
-Norfolk terriers are good with children especially when they join a household as a puppy.
+Norfolk terriers are good with children, especially when they join a household as a puppy.

 Norfolk terrier lying on pathway